Loner Life in Another World: Anime

 An anime television series adaptation was announced during the second livestream for the "10th Anniversary Memorial Overlap Bunko All-Star Assemble Special" event on January 21, 2024.
 It is produced by Hayabusa Film and Passione (in cooperation with Frontier Engine) and directed by Akio Kazumi, with scripts written by Kenta Ihara, characters designed by Keiya Nakano, and music composed by Shūji Katayama.
 The series aired from October 4 to December 20, 2024, on Tokyo MX and BS Fuji.
 (Note: Tokyo MX lists the series premiere on October 3, 2024, at 24:00, which is effectively October 4 at midnight JST.)
 The opening theme song is "ODD NUMBER", performed by Yoshino, while the ending theme song is "Hello to Goodbye" (ハローとグッバイ), performed by Kujiraki.
 Sentai Filmworks licensed the series in North America, Australia and British Isles for streaming on Hidive.
 Muse Communication licensed the series in South and Southeast Asia.

+A second season was announced during the "Great Overlap Bunko All-Star Gathering Special 2026" second livestream on July 4, 2026.